-Each a perfect hexagon reminiscent of the honeycomb, its no surprise that travelers have been drawn here to ooh and aah for hundreds of years.
+Each a perfect hexagon is reminiscent of the honeycomb, it’s no surprise that travelers have been drawn here to ooh and aah for hundreds of years.

 Don’t Miss: While you (and half a million other visitors every year) will be instantly drawn to marvel at the complexity of nature’s perfection presented here, don’t miss the four stunning hiking trails that present the ultimate photo opp.

 “Set-jetting,” otherwise known as travel that’s inspired by famous film locations, has become a main driver of tourism in Northern Ireland thanks to the legendary HBO series, Game of Thrones.

 Check out Discover Northern Ireland for a host of 1, 2, & 3-day self-drive itineraries highlighting key filming locations along the Causeway Coast and Glens region.

 Get into full character and spirit with a professional archery lesson in authentic ‘Stark Family’ costumes with Winterfell Tours.
 A replica of the Winterfell Castle archery range movie set was masterfully recreated where the filming originally took place.

 Bring the experience full circle with a Game of Thrones-themed banquet dinner inside the 17th century Ballygally Castle Hotel perched on the tip of the famous Causeway Coastal Route along the Antrim Coast.

 Don’t Miss: The Dark Hedges.
 Recently named Skyscanner’s top 10 most amazing places you wouldn’t believe exist on Earth; visit this photographer’s haven of 300-year-old beach trees also strategically featured in the Game of Thrones series.